newtheatre/history-project/_people/margaret_clark.md

 contact_allowed: true

 ---
 Worked as Admin Assistant in touring theatre group in Cumbria called Stage 77 in Autumn 1977.
 Library Services roles 1978 - 2005.
-Sang in several local choirs and choral societies up to presnet day.
+Sang in several local choirs and choral societies up to present day.